A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Backward uniqueness

 \subsection{Space-time exponential decay revisited}

-Using the self-similarity of $\ve{X}$ and $\ve{Y}$ and the reference metric $g$, Theorem \ref{thm:expdecay1} implies that $\ve{X}$ and $\ve{Y}$ also decay in space at an exponential-quadratic rate. \begin{proposition} There exist $N_2$ and $N_3$ (depending on $N_0$, $N_1$, and $r_0$) such that
+Combined with the self-similarity of $\ve{X}$ and $\ve{Y}$ and the reference metric $g$, Theorem \ref{thm:expdecay1} implies that $\ve{X}$ and $\ve{Y}$ also decay in space at an exponential-quadratic rate. \begin{proposition} There exist $N_2$ and $N_3$ (depending on $N_0$, $N_1$, and $r_0$) such that

 or any $r \geq 16r_0$. \end{proposition} \begin{proof} For simplicity, let $r_1 = 16r_0$.
 The set $\Ac_{r_1, 2r_1}$ can be covered by a finite collection of sets of the form $\Dc_1(z_i)$ where $z_i \in \RR^{n-k}\setminus\overline{B_{r_1/2}(0)}$ and so we obtain from Theorem \ref{thm:expdecay1} the inequality